ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 To do this manually has severe drawbacks:

-- hardcoded names might have typos or might be inconsistent
+- hard coded names might have typos or might be inconsistent
 - tedious handling if key or value might be absent
 - always calling `ksLookup` which gets tiresome for arrays
 - converting to needed data type is error prone

-So (larger) applications should not directly use `KeySet`, but instead use code generation to provide a type-safe front-end.
+So (larger) applications should not directly use `KeySet`, but instead use code generation to provide a type-safe frontend.

 For more information about that, continue reading [here](https://github.com/ElektraInitiative/libelektra/tree/master/src/tools/gen).